 Once logged in, your employees have 24/7 access to trusted and helpful digital resources like a pregnancy self-assessment, WebMD® Pregnancy Assistance, Count the Kicks® and text4babySM.
 Employees with high-risk pregnancies — identified via self-assessment and claims data — may receive additional support from an Advanced Care nurse throughout their pregnancy.

 The more your employees know about what's covered for maternity care and beyond, the better they will feel about managing their health care dollars.

-Check out P-2006 from the Marketing Toolkit for easy-share info about the pregnancy program.
+Check out form number P-2006 on the Wellmark Marketing Toolkit Secure Site for easy-share info about the pregnancy program.